 - Place the chimney starter on the bottom grate in the grill.
 Crumple up about 4 pieces of newspaper and place it in the bottom of the chimney.

 - Light the newspaper in a few places through the holes on the bottom of the chimney.
-I use a butane torch (maybe a little overkill), but you can also use long stick matches.
+I use a butane torch (maybe a little overkill), but you can also use long-stick matches.

 *Check the chimney after five minutes to make sure they coals are starting to burn.
 In the rare instance that they didn't light, simply add more paper and try again.

 - The coals are ready to use when there is a thin layer of ash on the top layer of coals, about 20 minutes.
-The coals and everything around them is VERY HOT.
+The coals and everything around them are VERY HOT.
 Carefully pour the hot coals in the desired placement in your grill.
-It’s a good idea to use some BBQ heat protecting gloves to pick up the chimney starter.
+It's a good idea to use some BBQ heat protecting gloves to pick up the chimney starter.

 Allow the chimney to cool before storing.